 INCORPORATING EDUCATION INTO YOUR MARKETING STRATEGY

-How do you approach your marketing strategy for your organization?
+How do you approach the marketing strategy for your organization?

-It’s easy to put the focus on brand awareness to direct your audience’s attention to your products or services.
+It’s easy to focus on brand awareness to direct your audience’s attention to your products or services.

-Or, obvious that you need to promote an upcoming event and need a strategy to compel your target market to register for it.
+Or, you need to promote an upcoming event and need a short-term marketing strategy to compel your target market to register for it.

 How much of your marketing strategy do you dedicate to educating your clients or customers?
 The more they understand about your products or services, the more they can appreciate the value and the importance of what you have to offer them.